All about leasehold property ownership in Dubai

 Potential for Disputes

 While shared maintenance in leasehold developments can ease the financial burden on individual homeowners, it can also be a source of friction.
-Disagreements may arise among residents regarding the quality or cost of maintenance or even with the landowner over service charges or management decisions.
+Disagreements may arise among residents regarding the quality or cost of maintenance or even with the land owner over service charges or management decisions.

 FAQs About Leasehold Property Ownership in Dubai